MichaelELeonard/Python-Challenge/README.md

 PyPoll code - - https://github.com/MichaelELeonard/python-challenge/blob/main/PyPoll/main.py

 In the PyPoll Challenge, we were tasked with helping a small, rural town modernize its vote-counting process.
 We were provided a set of poll data composed of three columns: "Voter ID", "County", and "Candidate".
-Our task was to create a python script that analyzes the votes and calculates each of the following values:
+Our task was to create a python script that calculates each of the following values:

 * The total number of votes cast
 * A complete list of candidates who received votes